Southeast Zone

 Raptors and others

 Northern harriers and red-tailed hawks are common this time of the year.
-Rough-legged hawks, American kestrel, coopers, sharp shinned, peregrine and prairie falcons can occasionally be found.
-Bald and golden eagles are also found on a regular basis, since both species frequently hunt the waterbirds on the wildlife area.
+Swainson's, coopers, and sharp-shinned hawks, as well as American kestrel, peregrine and prairie falcons can occasionally be found.
+Bald and golden eagles are also found on a regular basis, since both species frequently hunt the waterbirds in the wildlife area.

 Great horned owls remain widely scattered across the entire wildlife area, especially in the trees at campgrounds.
 Short-eared owls can sometimes be found in early morning or evening hours.
 Barn owls can sometimes be observed, as well.